dflores0806/ECGTwinMentor/README.md

 - **Cloud**: Enables full access via web, suitable for remote learning and online simulations.
 - **Edge**: Enables offline operation on low-resource devices such as tablets or Raspberry Pi, ensuring accessibility in low-connectivity environments.

-> 🧠 **Note:** Users unfamiliar with `npm` or frontend tools may skip the `frontend/` and use the Android or Raspberry Pi versions instead, or follow the detailed setup steps in `deployment/cloud/frontend/README.md`.

 Each module is self-contained and can be independently tested or deployed depending on the target platform.

 ---